hiro2233/nuttx/nuttx/README.txt

 INSTALLATION
 ^^^^^^^^^^^^

+  NuttX may be installed and built on a Linux system or on a Windows system if Cygwin is installed.
+The MSYS environment is an option to Cygwin on the Windows platform.
+However, I have little experience that that configuration and it will not be discussed in this README file.

+  Instructions for installation of Cygwin on Windows system are provided in the following paragraph.

+  NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native Windows Build" below).

 Installing Cygwin
 -----------------

-  NuttX may be installed and built on a Linux system or on a Windows system if Cygwin is installed.
   Installing Cygwin on your Windows PC is simple, but time consuming.
 See http://www.cygwin.com/ for installation instructions.
-Basically you just need to download a tiny setup.exe program and it does the real, internet installation for you.
+Basically you just need to download a tiny setup.exe program and it does the real, network installation for you.

-     NOTE: NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native Windows Build" below).

   Some Cygwin installation tips: